-Crete is full of karst and geological formations.
+Crete is full of karst and geological formations, with caves being the most interesting, but also most fragile.
 This category hosts some places which have high geological interest and are worth getting known better.

 Chrissi can be considered a paradise for geology enthusiasts.
 One of the most spectacular geological sights of the island can be seen east of Belerinina beach, where you will meet thousands of fossils, mainly bivalves.
 The fossils form a so-called thanatocoenosis, that is, dead shells that have been gathered there by the streams and have fossilized over time.